A new framework has been devised to help informant handlers better identify motivations. [Updated May 2024]

 A

 Access: The informant relationship provides an opportunity for counter-penetration to identify agency interest in offending networks and associates.
 This may include deliberate infiltration by criminals to understand the nature of police tasking and levels of interest in their or their competitor’s criminal enterprises.
+It may include securing access to flood an agency with information to tie up its resources and / or distract the agency’s operational focus.

 C

-Coercion: Information is provided to avoid carrying out a threat made by an official (i.e. the threat of deportation; being prevented access to or from a country; or blackmail after being caught in compromising situations).
+Coercion: Information is provided to avoid carrying out a threat made by an official (i.e., the threat of deportation; being prevented access to or from a country; or blackmail after being caught in compromising situations).

 E